insoochung/transformer_bcq/README.md

 Binary-code-based quantization (BCQ) is a powerful tool for transformers.
 It allows 1) extremely low bit quantization, and 2) hassle-free quantized inference (i.e. direct matmul between quantized weights and full precision activation is possible).

+For reference, [Chung & Kim et al. (2020)](https://aclanthology.org/2020.findings-emnlp.433/) demonstrated 3.5× speedup, 8.3× runtime memory reduction and 11.8× model size compression with sub-3bit transformers on the on-device translation task — while preserving BLEU score.

-*Note:* This repo mainly replicates some parts of BCQ method discussed in [Chung & Kim et al. (2020)](https://aclanthology.org/2020.findings-emnlp.433/).
+*Note:* This repo mainly replicates some parts of BCQ method discussed in aforementioned research.
 The utilized dataset in this repo is different from the paper and code here does not fully include all the optimized inference functionalities.
 However, this repo should provide a good starting point for application of BCQ to your own use case.

 # Binary-code-based quantization?